Towards Inadequately Pre-trained Models in Transfer Learning: Introduction

-Above observations motivate an intuitive question that, does the fully pre-trained model definitely outperforms inadequately pre-trained ones when transferring to target tasks (according to claims in \cite{Kornblith_2019_CVPR} ), or there exists a middle pre-training checkpoint that transfers best ?
-To the best of our knowledge, there has been no research towards validating the difference of transferability between models in a same pre-training process.
+The aforementioned observations motivate a question that, does a fully pre-trained model definitely outperform its inadequately pre-trained version when transferring to target tasks (according to claims in \cite{Kornblith_2019_CVPR} ), or is there an intermediate pre-trained checkpoint that yields a better transfer effect than that of the fully pre-trained version?
+To our best knowledge, very little work manages to explore how the transferability of a model is impacted by the different stages in a pre-training process.

 To investigate this question, we run a toy experiment using CIFAR10 as the source dataset and a subset of MNIST (we randomly choose 100 data points for each digit from the official training split, resulting in a 1000-sample training set) as the target.
-Briefly, we train a ResNet-18\cite{he2016deep} on CIFAR10 for 200 epochs, and choose a set of checkpoints to run transfer learning in two different settings: one is to view the pre-trained model as a feature extractor and only retrain a softmax classifier (FE), the other is to fine-tune the whole model (FT).
-The maximum epoch for transfer is 100.
-As shown in Figure~\ref{toy experiment}, the best performance of FE comes from the 5th-epoch model, while the FT performance is higher on later checkpoints.
+Briefly, we train a ResNet-18\cite{he2016deep} on CIFAR10 for 200 epochs and choose a set of checkpoints to run transfer learning in two different settings.
+In one setting, we treat the pre-trained model as a feature extractor (FE) and only retrain a softmax classifier, while in the other we fine-tune the whole model (FT).
+The retraining or fine-tuning continues for 100 epochs on the target dataset.
+As shown in Figure~\ref{toy experiment}, the best performance of FE comes from the early 5th-epoch model, while the FT performance is higher for later checkpoints.

-Two counterintuitive facts can be observed from our results.
+Two counter-intuitive facts can be observed from our results.
 One is that, a pre-trained model with higher accuracy on the source task is not necessarily better on the target task, especially when used as a feature extractor (FE).
-Among checkpoints on the pre-training trajectory, there is no positive correlation between the source and target accuracy.
-The other observation shows inconsistent behaviors between FE and FT, implying that a good starting point (FE) does not guarantee a good final result (FT).
-In order to explain the observed phenomenons, we investigate the spectral components of deep features before the FC layer (in Section~\ref{sec:SVD}), and point out that different part of components contribute diversely for different pre-trained checkpoints within a same pre-training process.
+Among the checkpoints on the pre-training trajectory, there is no positive correlation between the source and target accuracy.
+The other observation shows inconsistent behaviors between FE and FT, indicating that a good starting point (FE) does not guarantee a good final result (FT).
+In order to explain the observed phenomenons, we investigate the spectral components of deep features before the FC layer (in Section~\ref{sec:SVD}), and observe that different parts of components contribute diversely for different pre-trained checkpoints within the same pre-training process.